Auchinto/UNet-Segmentation-in-Keras-TensorFlow/README.md

 ## 1.3 Dataset
 Link: <a href="https://figshare.com/articles/brain_tumor_dataset/1512427/5">Brain Tumor Dataset</a>
 Obtain the images of Brain MRI slices across different planes and corresponding binary masks to identify region in the slice signifying presence of tumor.

+## 1.4 References and Credits
+Source Code: <a href="https://github.com/nikhilroxtomar/UNet-Segmentation-in-Keras-TensorFlow">UNet-Segmentation-in-Keras-TensorFlow</a>

+Archive Link: <a href="https://arxiv.org/abs/1505.04597">U-Net: Convolutional Networks for Biomedical Image Segmentation</a>

+YouTube Video Explaination: <a href="https://youtu.be/M3EZS__Z_XE">Youtube: UNet-Segmentation-in-Keras-TensorFlow</a>